Green-Software-Foundation/if-plugins/src/lib/shell-exec-plugin/README.md

 # Shell Plugin

-The `shell` is a wrapper enabling plugins implemented in any other programming language to be executed as a part of IF pipeline.
-For example, you might have a standalone plugin written in Python. `shell` spawns a subprocess to execute that Python plugin in a dedicated shell and pipes the results back into IF's Typescript process.
+`ShellExecPlugin` is a wrapper enabling plugins implemented in any other programming language to be executed as a part of IF pipeline.
+For example, you might have a standalone plugin written in Python. `ShellExecPlugin` spawns a subprocess to execute that Python plugin in a dedicated shell and pipes the results back into IF's Typescript process.

 ## Parameters